serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 ## A quick overview to understand the follow-up: Native Applications

 A Native app is created for a specific platform, usually Android or iOS, as these are the most popular ones.
 Developers use a programming language that suits a particular platform: Java and Kotlin for Android, Swift and Objective-C for iOS.
-From a security standpoint, there aren't many differences among hybrid solutions; you may find the same vulnerability in both.
+From a security standpoint, there aren't many differences with the hybrid solutions; you may find the same vulnerability in both.
 Keep in mind that hybrid is more like a web-based environment to attack (Webviews' fault).
+The only problem regards the approach: how to test a native or a hybrid application.

 ### Detecting app

 Android
 : Every app (native or not) has a codebase written in Java/Kotlin, so don't rely the detection on it.
-Actually, there are some elements that help you to discover how the app has been built with:
+Actually, there are some elements that help you to discover how the app is built with:
 - ***Check through Developer Options and layout bounds***: If it's a native app, it will display rectangles in each activity you open, whereas a hybrid app will display a cross line and no rectangles.
 Consider that this rule does not apply to all frameworks because some of them convert graphic elements into native ones.
-- ***Use Webview to Check***: The WebView method can be used to determine whether an app is native or hybrid.
-If an app uses WebViews the majority of the time for each screen, it may be hybrid (**uiautomatorviewer**  is your friend).
+- ***Use Webview to check***: If an app uses WebViews most of the time for each screen, it may be hybrid (**uiautomatorviewer**  is your friend).
 Keep in mind that this is not always the case: native apps can also benefit from a WebView.
-- ***Look up explicit frameworks elements inside the apk***: personally my favourite one.
+- ***Look up explicit frameworks' elements inside the apk***: personally my favourite one.

 iOS
-: Since I have never found a iOS-related way to detect the kind of an app yet, it remains for us to ***Look up explicit frameworks elements inside the ipa***.
+: Since I have never found a iOS-related way to detect precisely the kind of an app yet, it remains for us to ***Look up explicit frameworks elements inside the ipa***.

 ### Intercepting Traffic